chrisconlin/Conlin_Latin102/translation 3.md

 nomina: nominitive plural: the names

-"Diomedes, King of Thrace, and his four horses, which fed on human flesh, he killed along with the servant Abderus; on the other hand, the names of the horses were Podargus, Lampon, Xanthus, and Dinus."
+"Diomedes, King of Thrace, and his four horses, which fed on human flesh, he killed along with the servant Abderus; and the names of the horses were Podargus, Lampon, Xanthus, and Dinus."